RK02k/Twibble_full/README.md

-# Twibble - A Comprehensive Twitter Clone
+# Twibble - A Comprehensive Social Media

 Twibble is a feature-rich Twitter clone developed during the NullClass Fullstack Internship.
 This project aims to provide users with a seamless social media experience, incorporating advanced features such as subscription plans, multi-language support, and enhanced security measures.